omarigg04/pixel/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `ng serve -o` to compile and open the project automatically on your browser.

 ## Running unit tests